When you’re looking for a cool place to hang out, LinkedIn Groups might not be the first thing to come to mind.

 (Actually, most things would be better off.)

-It happens, though, and that means it’s your job to establish and enforce clear rules for the members of your group.
+It happens, though, and that means it’s your job to establish and enforce clear LinkedIn group rules for your group members.

-Be up front about what kind of behavior is and isn’t acceptable.
-Some types, like bullying or hate speech, might be obvious – but how do you feel about things like self-promotion, or sharing affiliate links?
+One of our most recommended LinkedIn groups tips is to be upfront about what kind of behavior is and isn’t acceptable.
+Some types, like bullying or hate speech, might be obvious – but how do you feel about things like self-promotion or sharing affiliate links?

 (Hint: it’s okay if you don’t think of everything in advance.
 You’re allowed to amend the rules of the road as you go!)